Ask the Expert: How can I make time for self-care?

-Later in the day you may wish to add some oils to a bath to help you unwind and relax.
-Choose oils such as lavender, geranium, frankincense or chamomile and blend 5-6 drops with two teaspoons of carrier oil like apricot kernel or jojoba, mix well and add to running bath water.
+Later in the day, you may wish to add some oils to a bath to help you unwind and relax.
+Choose oils such as lavender, geranium, frankincense or chamomile and blend five to six drops with two teaspoons of carrier oil like apricot kernel or jojoba, mix well and add to running bath water.

-I can’t get hold of my usual skincare products and would like to try making my own, do you have any pointers?
+I would like to try making my own skincare products.
+Do you have any pointers?

 Another good place to start would be to make your own facial oil.
-Once you’ve researched what oils are good for your particular skin type it’s a matter of blending them together and applying to your skin overnight.
-For hydration include oils like sweet almond, macadamia nut oil and avocado oil.
-For oily skins consider oils like safflower, apricot kernel and grapeseed.
+Once you’ve researched what oils are good for your particular skin type, it’s a matter of blending them together and applying them to your skin overnight.
+For hydration, include oils like sweet almond, macadamia nut oil and avocado oil.
+For oily skins, consider oils like safflower, apricot kernel and grapeseed.

-My top tip would be to take time to pause before saying yes to requests from others be it work (within reason) or family and friends.
+My top tip would be to take time to pause before saying yes to requests from others, be it work (within reason) or family and friends.
 Check in with yourself and see if you really do want to commit to that.
 How does it make you feel?
-It’s so easy to fill our days with busy-ness whether it’s meeting friends, taking on more work or family obligations.
-For many of us, life before lockdown was very busy and then a lot of obligations were removed due to restrictions in place.
+It’s so easy to fill our days with busy-ness, whether it’s meeting friends, taking on more work or family obligations.
+It’s all about re-evaluating your boundaries

 Top tips for those struggling to make time for self-care:

-- Bring self-care into your daily routine so it happens at a convenient time for you and comes as easily as brushing your teeth.
-If it’s inconvenient it can too easily become a burden.
+2. Bring self-care into your daily routine.
+This can make sure it happens at a convenient time for you and comes as easily as brushing your teeth.
+If it’s inconvenient, it can too easily become a burden.

-- Turn everyday actions into a self-care ritual.
-It’s too easy to rush through the day just ‘going through the motions’ like putting on your face cream, taking a shower.
+3. Turn everyday actions into a self-care ritual.
+It’s too easy to rush through the day just ‘going through the motions’ like putting on your face cream or taking a shower.
 Turn these everyday activities into mini rituals.
 Take a moment to feel the contours of your face as you apply the cream.
 How does it feel?
 What does it smell like?
-In a shower don’t just quickly cleanse your body, feel the contours of your skin, spend time reconnecting with your senses and soothing touch.
+In a shower, don’t just quickly cleanse your body, feel the contours of your skin, and spend time reconnecting with your senses and soothing touch.